Skip to main content

 • display a good knowledge of the development of ‘microhistory’ approach, including its most prominent practitioners and their key works

-• compare and contrast the approaches used by different microhistorians and to understand the reasons for difference
+• compare and contrast the approaches used by different microhistorians and understand the reasons for difference

-• handle primary sources with confidence and demonstrate the ability to see the implications of different methodological approaches to them
+• handle primary sources with confidence and see the implications of different methodological approaches to them

 • understand how and why historians have conceptualised scale